Quacksilber/BatchRenderObjects/README.md

 ### Known limitations:
 - The current render-progress is not displayed.
 Your operating-system may mark Blender as inresponsive.
 So once the rendering is started, you can't interact with Blender anymore, or see the progress.
 (Besides the appearing renders in the output-folder.)

+### Installation:
+1. Download the latest release.
+2. In Blender open Edit > Preferences.
+3. Click "Install", select the "batch-render-objects.py" and enable it.